iamblue07/FitCheck/README.md

 3. Make sure Ollama is running with both models pulled (check for it in the system tray, or launch it — it does not always survive a reboot reliably on Windows).
 4. Run the app from IntelliJ, or `mvn spring-boot:run`.
 5. Confirm it's up: `GET http://localhost:8080/actuator/health` should return `{"status":"UP"}`.

-## Documentation

-Documentation TBD at a later date